 Be sure to visit with our cows during your next trip, and say hello to our beautiful Dutch Belted cows.

-Our Dutch-Belted cows are black, with a white belt around the middle and named Patience and Purity.
+Our Dutch-Belted cow is black, with a white belt around the middle and named Purity.